jpaulobf/Oracle-Test/README.md

 ## If it works, developers are still not able to login into the running MySQL container because of an unknown issue.
 Please fix these issue before moving to the next part:

-Correção do Placeholder no script:
+Corrected the placeholder in the script:

 ``` bash
 CREATE USER IF NOT EXISTS 'developer'@'localhost' IDENTIFIED BY '<PASSWORD>';